JetBrains-Research/KEEPs/Pattern-Matching-Notes.md

 We believe that there are some strong connections between pattern-matching, compound expressions, and destructuring.
 The main purpose of this document is to discover those possible connections deeper.
-Please, note, even though the document presents one of the possible designs, it us not any kind of final proposal but just a way to demonstrate an alternative view.
+Please, note, even though the document presents some ideas about the possible design concrete syntax, it is not any kind of final proposal but just a way to demonstrate an alternative view or/and some point.

 ## Keystones